 The dunk is one of the most iconic plays in all of sports, let alone basketball.
 It gets the crowd on its feet and benches bouncing as the rim rocks for two points.

 But it hasn’t always been around.
-Who started it and when?
+Who was the first player to dunk?

 In the 1940s, Bob Kurland was a major part of Henry Iba’s Oklahoma A&M teams that won two NCAA titles in 1945 and 1946, and his play altered the course of hoops forever.

 It didn’t happen on purpose, though.
 In 1944, Kurland and the Aggies were playing at Temple.
-When the ball fell under the basket Oklahoma A&M was attacking, Kurland picked it up, followed his instincts and invented the dunk.
+When the ball fell under the basket Oklahoma A&M was attacking, Kurland picked it up, followed his instincts, and became the first player to dunk.

 “The ball happened to be under the basket,” Kurland told Brian Schmitz of the Orlando Sentinel in 2012.
 “I got it up and stuffed it in.
 That started it, I guess … It was an unintentional accident.
 It wasn’t planned, just a spontaneous play in Philadelphia.”